hacker1024/ctroller/README.md

 the uinput kernel module.
 It consists of a client that runs on your 3DS, continously streaming the 3DS input data to a server on your Android device.
 The server exposes a virtual device to your system, interpretes the data it receives and writes it to a event node under `/dev/input/event*` or similar.
+The kernel gamepad input documentation can be found here: https://www.kernel.org/doc/Documentation/input/gamepad.txt

 ## Prerequisites